FlowFuse/website/src/blog/2024/07/how-to-update-dashboard-ui-dynamically.md

 2. **Asynchronous Data Handling**: The dashboard should be capable of fetching and updating data asynchronously (e.g., using AJAX or WebSockets) without requiring a full page refresh.

+4. **Personalized Content and Security**: The dashboard should provide a personalized experience for each individual user based on their preferences and roles.
+Additionally, it should incorporate robust security measures to ensure safe access and protect user data.

-3. **Responsive Design**: The interface should adapt to various screen sizes and orientations, maintaining usability and appearance across devices.
+5. **Responsive Design**: The interface should adapt to various screen sizes and orientations, maintaining usability and appearance across devices.

-4. **Dynamic Content Updates**: Content should update automatically to reflect the latest information or user interactions (e.g., live notifications, chat messages).
+6. **Dynamic Content Updates**: Content should update automatically to reflect the latest information or user interactions (e.g., live notifications, chat messages).

 ## Does Node-RED Dashboard 2.0 Support Dynamic UI?